Depth Distribution Results

 Poynting Vectorto judge whether the energy transport remains smooth. - Move to

-Absorption Densityto locate the dominant loss region. - Finish with
+Absorption Densityto find where absorption is strongest. - Finish with

 Electric Fieldto explain whether local field enhancement is driving that behavior. - Switch to the table or export CSV only when exact numeric extraction is required.